Reopening - General Questions

 What is to be expected in each phase?

-In the curbside phase, patrons can place materials on hold and when they have been notified that their holds are available, they can make an appointment here to come and pick them up in the Library parking lot.
+In Phase 2, patrons can place materials on hold and when they have been notified that their holds are available, they can make an appointment here to come and pick them up in the Library parking lot.
 Please visit here for more information.
-In Phase 3, limited access, we will have to limit the number of people who are in the building at any one time.
-Patrons will be able to enter the building to pick up material but in a “grab and go” sense.
-Study areas, public computers and children’s play areas will not be open.
-In Phase 4, normal operations will resume.
+As we grow nearer to approaching the launch of future phases, necessary information will be disclosed to the public.

 What date can I return to TPL’s building?
 I miss it so much!